Regions / South

 Various initiatives have taken place to determine how well plants would withstand the cold winter temperatures (Plant Hardiness Zones) or when plants would start suffering from the heat (Plant Heat Zones).

 The South region lies in USDA Plant Hardiness Zones 6-11 and in AHS Heat Zones 2 through 12.
-With the exception of a few high-elevation areas, most of the South experiences extremely hot summers with high humidity, and mild winters.
+Except for a few high-elevation areas, most of the South experiences extremely hot summers with high humidity, and mild winters.
 Because of the intense heat and humidity, perennial gardening is mostly confined to lightly shaded areas.

 Award-winning Abelia 'Edward Goucher' is a compact, semi-evergreen shrub with upright, gracefully arching stems bearing glossy, oval, dark green leaves with a bronze tinge when young.
 In midsummer, abundant clusters of lilac-pink, funnel-shaped flowers adorn the bush until fall.
 Their attractive bronze-tinged calyces further enrich the display and persist well after the flowers fall.